yuvalmGS/gigaspaces-wiki-jekyll/early_access/index.markdown

 weight:
 ---

-{%summary%}Here you will find mile stone releases for XAP 10.0{%endsummary%}
+{%summary%}Here you will find mile stone releases for XAP 10.1{%endsummary%}

+{%comment%}
 At this point in time there is no early access version available.
 The latest release 10.0 can be found [here](/index.html).

-{%comment%}
+{%endcomment%}

 # Release Candidate M1 b12581

 {%panel%}